Installation

 ...with RaspiBlitz

-You can install Jam via the command line in RaspiBlitz v1.7.2 and up.
-To install it, exit the Raspiblitz menu and run:
+Alternatively you can install Jam via the command line, since RaspiBlitz v1.7.2 and up.
+To install it, exit the RaspiBlitz menu and run:

 patch